GFA-spec/GFA-spec/GFA2.md

 makes their identification simple both algorithmically and visually, and the more general scenario allows interesting possibilities.
-For example, one might have two haplotype bubbles shown in the “Before” picture below, and then in a next phase choose a path through the bubbles as the primary “contig”, and then capture the two buble alternatives as a vertex linked with generalized edges shown in the “After” picture.
+For example, one might have two haplotype bubbles shown in the “Before” picture below, and then in a next phase choose a path through the bubbles as the primary “contig”, and then capture the two bubble alternatives as a vertex linked with generalized edges shown in the “After” picture.
 Note carefully that you need a generalized edge to capture the attachment of the two haplotype bubbles in the “After” picture.